Matsudaira Naritsugu

 Matsudaira Naritsugu (松平 斉承) was the 14th daimyō of Fukui Domain under the Edo period Tokugawa shogunate in Echizen Province.

+Biography

 Naritsugu was born in Fukui as the third son of Matsudaira Haruyoshi.
+Naritsugu's mother was of lowly origins, she was taken care of by the later ruler Matsudaira Shungaku who described her as a 'teahouse girl'.
 His childhood name was Jinosuke (仁之助).
 In 1817, he was engaged to Asahime, a daughter of Shōgun Tokugawa Ienari, and the couple was formally married in 1819.

 He underwent his genpuku ceremony in 1824 and received a kanji from Tokugawa Ienari’s name to become Matsudaira Naritsugu.
 At that time, his courtesy title was Iyo-no-kami and his court rank was Junior Fourth Rank, Upper Grade.